David Wilde (cricketer)

-David Wilde (born 3 July 1950) is a former English cricketer who played first-class cricket for Derbyshire in 1971 and 1972.
+David Wilde (3 July 1950 – 4 March 2026) was an English cricketer who played first-class cricket for Derbyshire in 1971 and 1972.

+Biography

-Wilde was born in Glossop.
-He started playing for Derbyshire in 1969 for the junior sides and for the second XI, and became a regular bowler for the second eleven in 1970.
-In the 1971 season Wilde made his first-class debut against Somerset in May when he took three wickets.
+Wilde was born in Glossop on 3 July 1950.
+He started playing for Derbyshire in 1969 for the junior sides and for the second XI and became a regular bowler for the second eleven in 1970.
+In the 1971 season, Wilde made his first-class debut against Somerset in May when he took three wickets.
 He played three more first-class games in the season but most of his games were for the second XI.

-In the 1972 season, Wilde played proportionately more games for the first team and recorded his best bowling figures of 3-27 against Essex.
+In the 1972 season, Wilde played proportionately more games for the first team and recorded his best bowling figures of 3–27 against Essex.

-Wilde played limited-overs cricket with one match in 1969 and 1970 and extensive appearances throughout 1972, but left the professional game in the same year.
+Wilde played limited-overs cricket with one match in 1969 and 1970 and extensive appearances throughout 1972 but left the professional game in the same year.

-Wilde was a left-arm medium-fast bowler and took 23 first-class wickets at an average of 37.39 and a best performance of 3 for 27.
+He was a left-arm medium-fast bowler and took 23 first-class wickets at an average of 37.39 and a best performance of 3 for 27.
 He took ten wickets in one-day cricket with an average of 31.10 and a best performance of 3 for 31.
 He was a left-handed batsman and played 15 innings in 13 first-class matches at an average of 3.10 and a top score of 12.
 He played 3 innings in ten one-day matches and made one run.

+On 4 March 2026, it was announced that Wilde had died at the age of 75.